-12) Does the forest provide a significant source of drinking water?13) Are there forests that provide a significant ecological service in mediating 56 flooding and/or drought, controlling stream flow regulation, and water quality?
-14) Are there forests critical to erosion control?
-57 59 15) Are there forests that provide a critical barrier to destructive fire (in areas who fire is not a common natural agent of disturbance)?
-60 16) Are there forest landscapes (or regional landscapes) that have a critical impa on agriculture or fisheries? act 60 Category 5) Forest areas fundamental to meeting basic needs of local communice.g. subsistence, health).
-62 17) Are there local communities?
-(This should include both people living inside the forest area and those living adjacent to it as well as any group which regularly visithe forest).
-Category 6) Forest areas critical to local communities' traditional cultural identi (areas of cultural, ecological, economic or religious significance identified in ty cooperation with such local communities).18) Is the traditional cultural identity of the local community particularly tied to a 67 specific forest area?
-19) Is there a significant overlap of values (ecological and/or cultural) that 67 individually did not meet HCV thresholds but collectively constitute HCVs?
-Phase 2: Managing and Monitoring HCVs in Al-Pac FMA Area 73 73 References and Literature 85 Appendices 90 Review of Assessment for the license forest area of the Alberta Pacific Forest Management Agreement Area 96 Part 1 97 Executive summary of the document 97 Scope of the assessment Wider landscape context and significance of the assessed area 97 97 4.
+12) Does the forest provide a significant source of drinking water?
+56 13) Are there forests that provide a significant ecological service in mediating flooding and/or drought, controlling stream flow regulation, and water quality?14) Are there forests critical to erosion control?
+57 59 15) Are there forests that provide a critical barrier to destructive fire (in areas whe fire is not a common natural agent of disturbance)?
+60 16) Are there forest landscapes (or regional landscapes) that have a critical impa on agriculture or fisheries? act 60 Category 5) Forest areas fundamental to meeting basic needs of local communi (e.g. subsistence, health).
+17) Are there local communities?
+(This should include both people living inside the forest area and those living adjacent to it as well as any group which regularly vis 62 ne the forest).
+62 Category 6) Forest areas critical to local communities' traditional cultural identificance identified in ty cooperation with such local communities).
+67 18) Is the traditional cultural identity of the local community particularly tied to a specific forest area?
+67 19) Is there a significant overlap of values (ecological and/or cultural) that individually did not meet HCV thresholds but collectively constitute HCVs?
+73 Phase 2: Managing and Monitoring HCVs in Al-Pac FMA Area 73 References and Literature 85 Appendices 90 Review of Assessment for the license forest area of the Alberta Pacific Forest Management Agreement Area 96 Part 1 1.
+Executive summary of the document 97 97 2.
+Scope of the assessment 97 3.
+Wider landscape context and significance of the assessed area 97 4.
 HCV assessment process including consultation processes 98 5.
-Identification, location and status of each HCV 100 6.
-Management of HCVs 104 7.
+Identification, location and status of each HCV6.
+Management of HCVs 100 104 7.
 Monitoring of HCVs 104 8.
 Responsible management of other conservation values 105